-When creating a new page, there is a little downwards arrow which creates a drop down menu when clicked.
-From this you can select "Page Templates" from which you can select one of the many predefined page templates, examples of which include business meeting notes, lecture notes with study questions, various to do lists and a plethora of styled pages.
+When creating a new page, there is a little downwards arrow which creates a drop-down menu when clicked.
+From this, you can select "Page Templates" from which you can select one of the many predefined page templates, examples of which include business meeting notes, lecture notes with study questions, various to-do lists and a plethora of style pages.
 OneNote also maintains a list of the most recently used templates for quick access in the future.

 OneNote Window Docking

 OneNote has a feature whereby you can dock the window to the edge of the screen, and other applications know the new limits of the screen when maximising them.
 This means that OneNote can act as a "global sidebar".